Getting your Trinity Audio player ready...

 Over his shoulder, lying wide open on the tabletop, sat the object of everyone’s conversation: Rules of the Black Arts for Advanced Users.

-“Billy, I think that book is part of the Bramwell-Gates legend.”
+“Billy, I think that book is part of the Bramwell-Gates Legend.”

 “Sure it is, Gene.
 Give me my book.”
 Sarcasm and anger pulled my strings like a marionette; without thinking, I pushed Gene aside and pulled Rules of the Black Arts for Advanced Users off the table.